How do I connect to my phone or tablet?

 Which permissions are required for the apps?

 For iOS, the app requests permissions to display notifications, as well as connecting to devices on your local network.
 For Device Access, notifications must also be enabled in iOS' Settings, Notification, Screen Sharing.
+You can read more about how to do this here.

 The "Listen for connections" button is missing in VNC Server for iOS, how can I start a session?